akash-starvin/Popular-Movies-Stage-2/README.md

 # Popular Movies - Stage 2

 ## Overview
 This project is apart of the Udacity Android Developer Nanodegree.

-In this project, we were prompted to build an app to allow users to discover the most popular movies playing.
+The purpose of this project was to built an app, optimized for tablets also, to help users discover popular and highly rated movies on the web.
+It displays a scrolling grid of movie trailers, launches a details screen whenever a particular movie is selected.
+This app utilizes core Android user interface components and fetches movie information using themoviedb.org web API.

 This app improves the functionality of the app built in Stage 1.

 ## Functionality
 1. Users are able to view list of movies.